Information for All Applicants

 This section provides general information for degree-seeking students.
 If you wish to take classes for professional or personal development, you need only read the section titled “Special Students.”

 If you will be taking classes to work toward a degree, you must apply for admission to the university.
-You can obtain a UW System Application for Admission form by contacting the Office of Admissions at UW-Stout, contacting any Wisconsin or Minnesota high school guidance office, or online at apply.wisconsin.edu.
+You may apply online at apply.wisconsin.edu.
+You may also obtain a UW System Application for Admission form by contacting the Office of Admissions at UW-Stout or by contacting any high school guidance office.

-Applications to UW-Stout may be submitted beginning September 1 for admission to the following fall term.
-There is no deadline for applications; however, we are limited in the number of students we can accept.
+Applications to UW-Stout may be submitted beginning August 1 for admission to the following fall term or April 1 for the following spring term.
+There is no deadline for applications; however, we encourage students to aply by January 1.
 Applicants may declare a major on the application form or apply as “undecided.”

 Keep in mind that you may also have to meet entry standards set by a school or department.
 See the sections on the individual programs for more information.